Published on 30 April 2021

 Wine made from Swan Valley Cabernet Sauvignon, on the other hand, can have a more elegant structure – blackcurrants, violets, mint, tobacco leaf and cedar dominate the bouquet, with smooth tannins supporting rich plum and mulberry flavours.
 They are medium bodied and also have good ageing potential.

 But the best way to decide which one is your style is a journey around the Valley, sipping your way through a few of the best.

-Olive Farm is another with both a Valley Shiraz and Cabernet on offer.
-2015 Cabernet has a bouquet of eucalyptus mint, Ribena and plums, a smooth, palate of mulberries, plums and spice, while the 2015 Shiraz has a distinct peppery nose, with spicy nutmeg and liquorice; the tannins make for a more grippy palate, with loads of sweet plum fruit.
+Olive Farm in Millendon has both a Valley Shiraz and Cabernet on offer.
+The 2016 Cabernet has a bouquet of eucalyptus mint, Ribena and plums, a smooth, palate of mulberries, plums and spice, while the 2017 Shiraz has a distinct peppery nose, with spicy nutmeg and liquorice; the tannins make for a more grippy palate, with loads of sweet plum fruit.
 And why not try the 2017 IJ Yurisich Shiraz/Cabernet to experience just how well these two grapes complement each other?

-Lancaster Wines, home of the famous Shed, also has a couple that bear consideration.
-2017 Old Vines Shiraz and 2017 9 Rows Cabernet Sauvignon.
-The Shiraz is big and bold and jammy, has oodles of black pepper on the nose and rich, ripe plums on the palate.
-The Cabernet, on the other hand, has a touch of violets in the bouquet along with blackcurrants, and smooth, lingering mulberry flavours.
+Lancaster Wines in West Swan and home of the famous Shed, also has a red that bears consideration – Old Vines Shiraz.
+The Shiraz is big and bold and jammy, oodles of black pepper on the nose and rich, ripe plums on the palate.
+And they, too, have some older Museum stock to delve into.

-And there are many more besides, so get out and about in the Valley, taste and make up your own mind!
-Don't forget to buy a few to take home for these long, dark, wintry nights when a big red is just the ticket.
+And there are many more besides, so get out and about in the Valley – taste and make up your own mind – and then buy a few to take home for those long, dark, wintry nights when a big red is just the ticket.